geomet/geomet/README.md

 [WKT/WKB](http://en.wikipedia.org/wiki/Well-known_text) (Well-Known
 Text/Binary), and vice versa.

-GeoMet is BSD-licensed and is intended to cover all common uses for dealing with 2D, 3D, and 4D geometries (including 'Z', 'M', and 'ZM').
+GeoMet is BSD-licensed and is intended to cover all common use cases for dealing with 2D, 3D, and 4D geometries (including 'Z', 'M', and 'ZM').
 The following geometry types are supported:

 - Point
 - LineString